transparencyint/CGIP/documentation/architecture-frontend.md

 ### Views

-Views contain all the logic that is needed for the behavior of a certain UI element e.g. a list element with a `delete` button.
+Views contain all the logic that is needed for the behaviour of a certain UI element e.g. a list element with a `delete` button.
 Each view has one part of the DOM associated to it (you can reference it via `this.el` or `this.$el` for the jQuery element).
 In normal JavaScript applications the jQuery code looks very messy and is hard to understand, but the Backbone.View does provide some nice ways to structure it.

 	var View = require('./view');

 	module.exports = View.extend({
 	  template: require('./path/to/template'),

       className : 'myElementsCSSClass',

       events : {
     	'click .delete' : 'deleteClicked',
     	'click' : 'loadField'
       },

 	  initialize: function(){
     	/* this method is like a constructor */